rhjones/summiteer/readme.md

 Hikes can be logged publicly (in which case, they'll show up on the page for an individual peak; the 10 most recent public hikes are listed on the home page) or privately (in which case, they're only viewable by the user who logged them).

-## TODO
-- Fix mileage display
-- Figure out public hike display: string vs. integer and how to query database

 ## Features
 - Log in with either username or email address.
 - Random personalized welcome message each time a user logs in.
 - Custom error messages.
-- Sortable table of peaks in the White Mountains.
+- Sortable table of peaks in the White Mountains, with links to peak descriptions and summit forecasts.
+- Hikes can be logged publicly or privately.
+- Display of 10 most recent public hikes on home page.
+- All publicly logged hikes are displayed on an individual peak's page.
+- User progress displayed as number (5 peaks) and progress bar.

 ## Notes